orkes-io/docs/docs/how-to-videos/access-key-and-secret.md

 # Getting Access Key and Secret for SDKs

-Watch how we can get an access key and secret to use with our SDKs or direct API calls
+Watch how we can get an access key and secret to use with our SDKs or direct API calls.

 <div className="embed-loom-video">
     <iframe